 The amount of sleep a man gets may also affect his libido.
 Sleep is necessary to help the body recharge and stay energized.
 A regular loss of sleep can result in a man being too tired to have sex.
 Getting at least eight hours of uninterrupted sleep a night can quickly boost a lowered libido.

 Whether it be job, money, or relationship related, stress can have a big impact on your libido.
-When your body becomes stressed it releases two main hormones called adrenaline and cortisol.
-These hormones are fine in normal doses, but if produced by the body too frequently it can lead to chronic stress.
+When your body becomes stressed, it releases two main hormones called adrenaline and cortisol.
+These hormones are fine in normal doses, but if produced by the body too frequently, it can lead to chronic stress.
 Eventually these hormones begin to interfere with testosterone, causing a lowered libido.

 You may be tempted to believe that alcohol increases your libido.
 However, chronic alcohol use can actually lower your libido.
-When you drink alcohol it depresses many important parts of your body, including your hypothalamus and pituitary gland.
+When you drink alcohol, it depresses many important parts of your body, including your hypothalamus and pituitary gland.
 These parts of your body regulate the function of your gonads.
 Once they become depressed by alcohol they can cause a noticeable drop in libido.
 Alcohol may also affect the blood vessels handicapping the body’s ability to achieve a firm erection.

 Certain disease may also cause a noticeable drop in libido.
-These diseases include diabetes, cardiovascular disease, Parkinson’s disease and anemia.
+These diseases include diabetes, cardiovascular disease, Parkinson’s disease and anaemia.
 Diseases that specifically attack the cardiovascular system are especially prominent causes of libido problems in men as they can affect the ability to achieve an erection.

 Certain medications may also cause a drop in libido for men.
 Antidepressants and muscle relaxants are common causes of lowered libido in men.
 Illegal drugs can also lower a man’s libido, especially marijuana, cocaine and heroin.

-It can also be caused by some medical problems such as Diabetes, Thyroid gland dysfunction (thyroid is a small gland located in the front region of your neck), multiple sclerosis (a disease of nerves), trauma to the lower abdomen or genitals, genital area surgery, spinal cord injury (spinal cord is a string of nerve fibers coming down through your backbone bringing signals from the brain), hormonal imbalances etc. Effective treatment for anorgasmia depends on the cause.
+It can also be caused by some medical problems such as diabetes, thyroid gland dysfunction (thyroid is a small gland located in the front region of your neck), multiple sclerosis (a disease of nerves), trauma to the lower abdomen or genitals, genital area surgery, spinal cord injury (spinal cord is a string of nerve fibers coming down through your backbone, bringing signals from the brain), hormonal imbalances, etc. Effective treatment for anorgasmia depends on the cause.
 You have to visit a good urologist at a reputable hospital for complete checkup, management and referral to a psychologist or an endocrinologist.

-This refers to a persons approach to sex rather than the number of times they have sex.
+This refers to a person’s approach to sex rather than the number of times they have sex.
 A hyper sexual individual is distinguished from other people by the compulsiveness with which he or she engages in sex.
 Hyper sexual individuals engage in sex repeatedly and compulsively usually finding little or no emotional satisfaction.
-They feel driven to have sex looking for something in sex that they can never find.
+They feel driven to have sex, looking for something in sex that they can never find.